 There are two things I want my primary cutting boards to be: really big and really thick.
 Smaller boards might work for slicing a lemon into wedges for a drink, but the cutting and chopping necessary for most recipes requires surface area, and plenty of it, lest all your handiwork go spilling off onto the countertop.
 Thickness, meanwhile, is important because thin boards—both wood and plastic—are more prone to warping over time.
 Most home kitchenware stores have a frustratingly small selection of piddly little planks that look more like clipboards than cutting boards.
 Where are you going to find a huge selection of sizeable cutting boards that won't break the bank?
 You guessed it: restaurant supply stores.

 I'm as passionate about high-end knives as the next cooking nerd, but that doesn't mean every knife I own has to be hand-hammered from some rare steel.
+In my newest chef's knife review, I have an option for any budget.
 Cheap knives have their place in the kitchen too.
 For starters, I'm a big believer in paying as little for paring knives as possible—my favorites are inexpensive Victorinox ones, which are more than adequate for just about any paring-knife task.
 I also try to get less expensive serrated knives (since there's no easy way to resharpen them once they lose their bite) and task-specific knives that I use infrequently, like filleting knives for fish.
 It's also always useful to have a couple junky knives around to abuse without worrying about the damage you're doing to the blade.
 If you're looking for a good, cheap cleaver, Kenji has already talked about the virtues of the inexpensive options at a lot of Chinese restaurant supply stores.
 Beyond that, any restaurant supply store is a good bet for finding a large selection to meet all of your budget knife needs.

 Sometimes I'm shocked by the price tags I see on mixing bowl sets, especially when you consider that the largest bowl is often several sizes smaller than what you sometimes need.
 At most restaurant supply stores, you'll find stainless steel bowls—the only material we generally recommend for mixing bowls—ranging from itty-bitty to vessels so large you could practically bathe in them, and everything in between.
 The bowls are sold individually, not as sets, giving you the freedom to pick and choose only the bowl sizes you need (and even doubling or tripling up on the most useful ones).